top of page

 • Explore alternative fonts to better align with MBTA branding

-Icons & Visual Elements
+Icons and Visual Elements

 • Replace “Freight cars” with “T cars” in line graphics